panama69/RandomQuotes-K8s/Readme.md

 ## 3. Pre-Configure Octopus
 Using your cloud instance of choice do the following:

-- Create a local worker pool.
+- Create a worker pool name "Local Worker Pool".
-- Install a polling tentacle locally and assign it to that local worker pool.
-This will be used to deploy to k8s.
+- Open up a command prompt or terminal.
+Change the current directory in the terminal to the `k8s/provision` folder in this repo.
+    - In a file explorer, go to `octopus-tentacle.yaml` file and replace `YOUR_API_KEY` and `YOUR_SERVER_URL` with your API key and server URL.
+    - Run `kubectl apply -f octopus-tentacle.yaml`
+- Go to Library -> Feeds
+    - Add a docker hub feed
+    - Provide your username and PAT or a service account username and PAT otherwise you won't be able to create releases.
 - Go to Infrastructure -> Accounts.
 Add the token from the earlier step.
 - Go to Infrastructure -> Targets.
 Add the kubernetes cluster.
     - Use the endpoint IP address from earlier.
 For example `https://172.18.135.254:6443`
     - Ensure the checkbox `Skip TLS Verification` is checked to make things easier.
     - Use the token account you created from earlier.
     - Use the local worker pool from earlier.
+    - Update the health check to use an execution container.
+For the image use `octopuslabs/k8s-workertools:1.29.0`
 - Go to Library -> Git Credentials.
     - Add a new GitHub PAT token for your user.
         - The PAT will need explict access to OctopusSamples.